wallwill/SolutionDelivery/docs/communications.md

 ## Platform Selection

 - **SharePoint:** Use SharePoint, where appropriate, as a centralized repository for EA artifacts relating to IP/R&D, ensuring accessibility to all global teams.
 Organize information logically and provide clear navigation for easy access.
-- **Confluence Wiki:** Utilize Confluence Wiki for collaborative documentation, enabling teams across time zones to contribute asynchronously.
+- **Wiki:** Utilize a Wiki for collaborative documentation, enabling teams across time zones to contribute asynchronously.
 Foster a culture of knowledge sharing and transparency.
 - **Microsoft Teams:** Leverage Teams for real-time collaboration and discussions, but be mindful of scheduling meetings across time zones.
 Encourage the use of asynchronous communication features such as chat and threaded discussions.
 - **Email:** Reserve email for formal communications and important updates, considering the appropriate timing to reach a global audience effectively.